 Japan is a land of contrasts.
-Its culture has been cultivated for millennia and values that have been in place for centuries are still celebrated, somehow blending perfectly with the high-tech, neon lights and skyscrapers.
+Its culture has been cultivated for thousands of years and values that have been in place for centuries are still celebrated, somehow blending perfectly with the high-tech, neon lights and skyscrapers.
 It is an extremely friendly country and those visiting (especially those visiting alone) are made to feel welcome as a matter of course.

 Eating by yourself in Japan is not only acceptable but the norm, so it’s a great place to practice the art of dining alone especially if you feel self-conscious.
 The street food in Tokyo is sensational and it also has some of the best sushi restaurants in the world.

 Though English isn’t commonly spoken in Japan, it doesn’t cause any problems.
 You’ll find public transport easy to navigate and ordering food in restaurants will be as simple as a nod and a point.